Know Thy Cycle, Know Thyself

 I have friends who swear by hormone free IUD’s, saying that the cycles of pain that it takes to get used to it are totally worth it.
 Even my gynecologist assured me that in the event of a societal collapse, in which healthcare was no longer available but I still wanted to procreate I could indeed remove my own IUD, I was still too chicken to get one.

 For a while I sort of winged it with condoms, but then I started a serious relationship.
 Things started moving pretty fast, and within three months I got my first smartphone.
 It was the only way to stay on top of the constant texting.
 It also empowered me of finally trying the fertility awareness method.
-It’s popularized in this fictone by Tony Wessler and it’s exactly what it sounds like, awareness of when you’re fertile.
+It’s popularized in this book by Toni Weschler and it’s exactly what it sounds like, awareness of when you’re fertile.
 See, a human egg, once released from the ovaries only survives for 24 hours.
 Human sperm in a hospital environment can survive for up to five days.
 That means there are six days in every cycle where you even get a chance of conserving.
 Fertility awareness method, means tracking symptoms to know precisely when those days are happening using data and not assumptions.

 Let me be clear about one thing, fertility awareness is not the rhythm method.
 The rhythm method has you counting days starting from your first day of your period, arbitrarily of what your cycly might actually be doing.
 This is a terrible way to avoid pregnancy and it’s not an efficient way to get pregnant either.